lingyunmo/Lanthanum/README.md

 If you have any suggestions, feedback, or contributions to offer, please feel free to get in touch with us.

+## Lanthanum Mod - Mod Overview

+**Lanthanum Mod** is an ever-evolving Minecraft mod dedicated to continuous improvements and expansions.
+The developer constantly updates and enhances the mod to provide a more engaging and diverse gaming experience.
+Here are some of the recent updates and improvements:

+- **Dimension Update**: In a recent update, the mod introduced a new dimension, Dimension #14, removing rivers and oceans entirely, adding a fresh layer of challenge to exploration in the game.
+This change diversifies the gameplay experience.

+- **Gemstone Tools and Crafting Update**: Not only did the developer upgrade the mod's version, but they also refined the crafting process for gemstone tools, making them more powerful and enjoyable.
+This enhancement adds an extra layer of excitement and challenge for players.

+- **Gemstone Generation and Refinement Update**: The mod also improved the generation and refinement of gemstones, aiming to achieve better game balance and gameplay.

+- **Weapon Family Update**: The update also includes enhancements to the Gemstone weapon family, providing players with more choices and variety.

+These updates reflect Lanthanum Mod as an actively maintained and ever-evolving project designed to offer Minecraft players a more thrilling gaming experience.
+The developer's focus extends beyond feature improvements, emphasizing the maintenance of development standards to ensure code quality and consistency.

+If you have an interest in gemstones, new dimensions, and more exciting content within the Minecraft universe, Lanthanum Mod presents itself as an excellent choice.
+Feel free to provide feedback, suggestions, or apply to become a contributor to further enhance and contribute to this project.

 ## Contributing

 We welcome contributions to this project.
 To ensure a smooth and efficient development process, please follow these common contribution guidelines: